kocakosm/nash-cipher/README.md

 Overview
 --------

-Nash-Cipher is a "toy" implementation of the cipher described by [John Nash](http://en.wikipedia.org/wiki/John_Forbes_Nash,_Jr.) in his letters to the NSA in 1955.
+Nash-Cipher is a simple implementation of the cipher described by [John Nash](http://en.wikipedia.org/wiki/John_Forbes_Nash,_Jr.) in his letters to the NSA in 1955.
 These letters have been declassified by the NSA and published on their website in January 2012.
-For more information, read the [press release](http://www.nsa.gov/public_info/press_room/2012/nash_exhibit.shtml).
+For more information, please read the [press release](http://www.nsa.gov/public_info/press_room/2012/nash_exhibit.shtml).
 If you are interested in cryptography, you should definitely read these letters.